SeabassJames/Bird-and-Squirrel-The-Get-to-the-Goal-Puzzle-Game/README.md

-# Bird-and-Squirrel-The-Get-to-the-Goal-Puzzle-Game
+# Bird-and-Squirrel-The-Get-to-the-Friend-Puzzle-Game
 sfoye CS425 final project

 Team members: Sebastian Foye

-Game name: Bird and Squirrel: The Get-to-the-Goal Puzzle Game
+Game name: Bird and Squirrel: The Get-to-the-Friend Puzzle Game

 The game takes place in a top-down 2d grid.
-The player solves puzzles by moving units to their goals on the grid by selecting an agent then clicking on where the agent should move.
-Different agents can pass over different obstacles, so some agents may need to open pathways for other agents.
+The player solves puzzles by moving Bird and Squirrel the goal, where the goal is to meet each other, while maneuvering past various obstacles.

 The game uses motion planning, as the bird and squirrel will need to move to where the player clicks The game also uses level loading where users can make levels in a text file to play